 "Lisa is one of the best people I have ever met in the business.
 She is a high-energy individual who really teaches the game very well.
 This is a home-run hire for SLU women's basketball and the entire University community." - Bill Fennelly, head women's basketball coach, Iowa State University

 "Lisa Stone is a tremendous teacher of the game of basketball.
 Her ability to instantly transform a program with a defensive commitment is one of the best in the business.
 Her teams are mentally tough and compete night in and night out.
 Lisa's enthusiasm and passion for the game transcends to the recruiting trails.
 Her Midwest ties and contacts will be an asset to Saint Louis University.
 They could not have made a better choice in hiring Lisa Stone." - Suzy Merchant, head women's basketball coach, Michigan State University

 "The hiring of Lisa Stone is a fantastic addition to the Saint Louis University women's basketball program and the entire athletic department.
 She is an energetic, passionate, caring human being with a great personality, and she transfers those characteristics into being a great basketball coach and mentor.
 She is a strong recruiter who knows how to build relationships, and she puts it all together on the basketball floor." - Sharon Versyp, head women's basketball coach, Purdue University

 "In hiring Lisa Stone, Saint Louis is adding a hard worker who really knows the game of basketball.
 Lisa is a very good teacher of the game, but she is always looking to learn more.
 She has the ability to highly motivate her players, and she really cares about their development on and off the court.
-Overall, she has built her record because she is dedicated to the game and to helping her student-athletes." - Bo Ryan, head men's basketball coach, University of Wisconsin
+Overall, she has built her record because she is dedicated to the game and to helping her student-athletes." - Bo Ryan, former head men's basketball coach, University of Wisconsin